highcharts/highcharts/docs/dashboards/highcharts-component.md

 ```
 <iframe style="width: 100%; height: 600px; border: none;" src=https://www.highcharts.com/samples/embed/dashboards/components/highcharts-column-assignment-2d-data allow="fullscreen"></iframe>

+### 3. `Record<string, string>`
-#### `Record<string, string>` - the object with the keys as series data key names and column names that will be used for the key-defined two-dimensional series data.
+Object with the keys as series data key names and column names that will be used for the key-defined two-dimensional series data.
 ```js
 columnAssignment: [{
     seriesId: 'myStockSeriesId',